NOOSPHERE-EXISTS/963/index.md

 # "Noosphere Exists" and The Currency of Reason

+### Prologue
 We define a new currency: **NX**—a currency of reason, of non-greed, and of trust.
 Its function is to make truth omnipresent, and serve humanity.  **NX** is meant to be a symbol of shared purpose; above all love for each other.
-The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity.  **NX** is a metaphysical seed.
+The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity; the teaching about the sense of life through moral practice.
+Planetary values are based on the ideas of harmony, and co-evolution of All-humanity and the Universe; life fighting chaos and entropy.  **NX** is a metaphysical seed.

 ## Disposition